-- Remote pilots shall be certified by the FAA in accordance with 14 CFR Part 107 - Remote pilots will be trained and certified in accordance with interagency policy - The Advanced UAS Workshop is required to operate UAS in support of wildland fire management. - Remote pilots must possess a Red Card for fire line operations. - Interagency certification cards are required to be in the possession of remote pilots while on an incident. - UAS aircraft will be certified in accordance with interagency policy.
+- Remote pilots shall be certified by the FAA in accordance with 14 CFR Part 107 - Remote pilots will be trained and certified in accordance with interagency policy - Remote pilots must possess a Red Card for fireline operations. - Interagency certification cards are required to be in the possession of remote pilots while on an incident. - UAS aircraft will be certified in accordance with interagency policy.
 FAA registration cards are required to be with the aircraft while on an incident. - UAS Remote Pilots will: - 1.
 Obtain approval from the agency administrator or designee and the incident commander or designee prior to conducting incident assignments/missions. - 2.
-Obtain the appropriate level of airspace authorization prior to conducting incident missions (Part 107, ECOA, etc.). - 3.
+Obtain the appropriate level of airspace authorization prior to conducting incident missions (Part 107, Agency specific COA, etc.). - 3.
 Confirm airspace de-confliction with dispatch or the TFR controlling authority (when applicable) prior to conducting incident missions. - 4.
 Coordinate and receive clearance for mission flights with aerial supervisors when they are on scene (ATGS, ASM, HLCO, LEAD) prior to conducting incident missions. - 5.
 Coordinate mission flights with participating aircraft when aerial supervision is not on scene. - 6.
 Make a blind call on the assigned air to ground frequency when no aircraft are reported to be on scene. - 7.
 Respond to blind radio calls from incoming aircraft when the UAS is the only aircraft on scene. - 8.
 Give way to all manned aircraft. - Have the capability of setting an altimeter and meeting operational altitude requirements. - Monitor assigned AM/FM frequencies. - Ensure that landowner notifications are attempted prior to flights over private land. - Coordinate missions and attend briefings with multiple incident management team (IMT) positions (ATGS, AOBD, etc.) depending on complexity.

-3.5.2 Call Signs
+3.5.2 Call Signs -

-UAS remote pilots will follow established incident communications protocols and will make radio calls with the following information:
+UAS Remote Pilots will follow established incident communications protocols and will make radio calls with the following information:

-- Unmanned Aircraft - Configuration (fixed or rotor-wing)
+- Unmanned Aircraft

+- Configuration (fixed or rotor-wing)

+- Туре

-- Type - Incident placeholder (x of # UAS assigned to incident) - Example: Unmanned R42 (Rotor Wing, Type 4, 2nd UAS assigned to incident)
+- Incident placeholder (x of # UAS assigned to incident)

+- Example: Unmanned R42 (Rotor Wing, Type 4, 2nd UAS assigned to incident)

-See Interagency Fire Unmanned Aircraft Systems Operations Guide for additional direction.
+See NWCG Standards for Fire Unmanned Aircraft Systems Operations Guide (PMS 515) for additional direction.